devasivaram/create-instance-from-AMI-image-using-terraform/README.md

 ## Step 2

 Now, we need to add an sample HTML template to the instance and attach to document root, you can use this link for getting [sample HTML](https://www.tooplate.com/) .
-Here we download the template to /var/website/ location.
+Here we downloaded the template to /var/website/ location.

 > To get sample HTML template